MrD9877/ExpressTemplate/README.md

 # Express cookies and session
-cookies are just info you send to client to be saved in browser for later to be retrived for different purposes.\
-session is stored chuck of data to store client auth and interation with your site.\
-you give sessionid to browser to be stored for later to be reterived and restore client intaction.\
+Cookies are pieces of information that you send to the client to be saved in the browser for later retrieval for various purposes.
+A session, on the other hand, is a chunk of data that stores client authentication and interactions with your site.
+You provide a session ID to the browser, which is stored for later use to restore client interactions.

-best practice is to store session data in a database.
+Best practices recommend storing session data in a database.

 ```
 app.use(cookieParser())